sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 I have created a Jupyter [Notebook file](https://github.com/sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/blob/master/CreateSyntheticDataset.ipynb) that demonstrates how to cretae such networks in a few lines of code.

 Next, we will add attributes to these nodes.
-This is aligned with the idea that polarization of a partitioned network can be explained by nodes behaviours.
-For example, nodes in one group wil be 'pro' some targte, whereas nodes in other group will be 'anti' the same target.
+This is aligned with the idea that polarization of a partitioned network can be explained by nodes behaviour.
+For example, nodes in one group wil be 'pro' some target, whereas nodes in other group will be 'anti' the same target.

 We again use the same notebook to create attributed networks [Notebook file](https://github.com/sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/blob/master/CreateSyntheticDataset.ipynb).